SESYNC-ci/basic-python-gis-lesson/docs/_slides_pmd/qgis.md

 ===

-Feature attributes are present in a Python dictionary
+Feature attributes are present in a Python dictionary.

 ```{python, title = "{{ site.handouts[0] }}"}
 feature.fields().names()